Event Generation and Statistical Sampling for Physics with Deep Generative Models and a Density Information Buffer: Results

-It is not surprising that the best performance in $\delta_{kin}$ is attained by the B-VAE with the highest latent code dimensionality, the lowest $B$ and $\alpha=1,\gamma=0$.
-The downside however is a very poor performance in $\delta_{de}$.
-Comparing to the values for the $5\%$ Gaussian smearing of events in Table~\ref{tab:KDEGMMevents}, they are very similar and thus, this model provides no advantage over simple smearing without using machine learning techniques.
-We observe similar patterns for the ranking in $\delta_{de}$: the models that perform best, perform relatively poorly in $\delta_{kin}$ and only provide a small advantage.
-Other models do provide a bigger advantage but there is a trade-off between performance in $\delta_{kin}$ and $\delta_{de}$ that can be weighted arbitrarily.
-For illustrative purposes we proceed to show details for the model we consider best: $\dim (z) = 20, B = 10^{-6}, \alpha=1, \gamma = 0.05$.
-Fig.~\ref{fig:ttb1d} shows the comparison between generated events and ground truth data in 29 one-dimensional histograms for this model: \begin{itemize} \item $E, p_T, \eta$ and $\phi$ for all four jets and the leading lepton, \item MET and MET$\phi$, \item $\Delta\phi$ between MET and leading lepton, \item $\Delta$R between leading and subleading jets and \item the invariant mass $M_{inv}$ for 2,3 and 4 jets and 4 jets + 1 and 2 leptons. \end{itemize} Note that the training data and the density information buffer consist of the same $10^5$ samples that were used to generate $1.2\cdot 10^6$ events which are compared to $1.2\cdot 10^6$ ground truth samples.
+It is not surprising that the best performance in $\delta_{\text{1D}}$ is attained by the B-VAE with the highest latent code dimensionality, the lowest $B$ and $\alpha=1,\gamma=0$.
+The downside however is a very poor performance in $\delta_{\text{OF}}$.
+Comparing to the values for the $5\%$ Gaussian smearing of events in Table~\ref{tab:KDEGMMevents}, they are very similar in $\delta$ but even worse in $\delta_{\text{OF}}$ and thus, this model provides no advantage over simple smearing without using machine learning techniques: it essentially learns to reproduce the training data.
+We observe similar patterns for the ranking in $\delta$: the models that perform best only provide a small advantage.
+Other models do provide a bigger advantage but there is a trade-off between performance in $\delta$ and $\delta_{\text{OF}}$ that can in principle be weighted arbitrarily.
+By introducing the factor $\alpha$ we smear the B-VAE events in latent space.
+Models with neither smearing nor an offset perform poorly in $\delta_{\text{OF}}$, whereas models with $B>10^{-5}$ perform poorly in $\delta$.
+For illustrative purposes we proceed to show and discuss details for the model we consider best: $\dim \mathbf{z} = 20, B = 10^{-6}, \alpha=1, \gamma = 0.05$.
+Fig.~\ref{fig:ttb1d} shows the comparison between B-VAE events and ground truth data in 29 one-dimensional histograms for this model: \begin{itemize} \item $E, p_T, \eta$ and $\phi$ for all four jets and the leading lepton, \item MET and MET$\phi$, \item $\Delta\phi$ between MET and leading lepton, \item $\Delta$R between leading and subleading jets and \item the invariant mass $M_{\text{inv}}$ for 2, 3 and 4 jets and 4 jets + 1 and 2 leptons. \end{itemize} Note that the training data and the density information buffer consist of the same $10^5$ samples that were used to generate $1.2\cdot 10^6$ events which are compared to $1.2\cdot 10^6$ ground truth samples.
 We observe that the ground truth and generated distributions generally are in good agreement.
-For $E, p_T$ and $\eta$ we observe larger deviations in the tails of the distributions while for $\phi$ we only observe slightly more events produced around $\pm\pi$.
-The presented model also smears the detector granularity that is visible in $\phi$ due to the $\gamma$ parameter which would be learned for $\alpha=1$ and $\gamma=0$.
 For the invariant masses we again observe deviations in the tail of the distribution.
-For MET, MET$\phi$, $\Delta\phi$ and $\Delta$R we see almost perfect agreement.
-Finally, generating $10^7$ $t\bar{t}$ events with the VAE has taken 177.5 seconds on an Intel i7-4790K and is therefore several orders of magnitude faster than the traditional MC methods.\\
+For MET, MET$\phi$, $\Delta\phi$ and $\Delta$R we see almost perfect agreement. \\